-Our research units and centres support multi-year collaborative teams and programmatic funding in specific areas.
+Our research units, centres and research clusters support multi-year collaborative teams and programmatic funding in specific areas.

 The rich diversity of foci and approaches encompassed by nursing research defies simple categorization.
 In addition to exploring the research concentrations listed below, please browse the researcher profiles in Our People or search by keyword to identify experts in specific areas.